sjhuang26/thinking-system/README.md

 ### Terminology

-- Different appearances encode different levels of **detail** when visualized. ```cartoony appearance < realistic appearance``` Density reflects how trivial it is to find the details.
-Within a **dense cue** (opposite of **sparse**), it is trivial to find details, reflecting a **"snowballing"** process of cumulatively finding details within a cue, from very little detail to lots of detail.
-  - In terms of deliberate practice, dense cues would be within the "comfort zone."
-    - Innate abilities with slightly sparse cues are virtually universal, but virtually everyone fails to do the deliberate practice to transfer the innate abilities to more sparse cues.
+- **Token painting aptitude** is hypothesized to comprise **portaling**, **snowballing**, and **cue-detail painting**.
+  - This parallels Relational Frame Theory (same-different; more-less; hierarchy).
+- **Snowballing** is accumulating details within a cue, from zero details upwards.
+When this is trivial, the cue is **dense**; when this is nontrivial, the cue is **sparse**.
+The "zero details" category includes all details that are so trivial that they don't really count.
-  - This frequently occurs in the spatial-visual training context, considering the fast speed that the individual hierarchically unpacks big details into little details (many of which are memorized and retained).
+  - Spatial-visual memory is notoriously dense, considering the fast speed that the individual hierarchically unpacks big details into little details, many of which are memorized and retained.
   - Episodic memory is pretty dense.
   - Declarative memory is notoriously sparse.
   - The **Ebbinghaus asymptote of density** is a common-sense assumption from the Ebbinghaus forgetting curve: the present sensory stream-of-consciousness is essentially equivalent to an episodic memory of **asymptotic (virtually infinite) density**.
-  - To be clear, seeing an image and forgetting 90% of episodic detail between second 1 and second 10 (after assuming similar rates and extrapolating) reasonably implies that second 0.01 must be incredibly dense (thousands to millions of details) and that the density of second 0 must be virtually infinite.
+EXAMPLE: seeing an image and forgetting 90% of episodic detail between second 1 and second 10 (after assuming similar rates and extrapolating) reasonably implies that second 0.01 must be incredibly dense (thousands to millions of details) and that the density of second 0 must be virtually infinite.
-- TODO?
-Later, you will see that the terminologies have parallels to Relational Frame Theory.
-(SAME-DIFF => "portaling"; MORE-LESS => "snowballing"; HIERARCHY => "painting")
+- The **portal** procedure is a cycle repeated several times to exercise an attention binary, in the end **snowballing** two cues at once.
+  - notation: ```Cue#1 & Cue#2```
+- The **deliberate practice** procedure will be defined as: treat the situation as one big **dense cue** to **snowball** over (i.e., **dense coping**) in order to obtain two details that are both equivalent to **sparse cues**, which we **portal** between (i.e., **sparse coping**).
+  - This should be conceptualized as a **signal booster** -- far more than a "detail mindfulness habit" or a "randomized quiz." -- like a "magical wand from _Harry Potter_" that requires deliberate practice to make the most of it.
+If the first step involves slightly sparse cues, the next step, for the signal booster to be useful, and to avoid severe training plateaus, will be deliberate practice with even sparser cues.

 ### Setup of training exercise

-The **portal** procedure will be defined as operating over any two cues (notation: ```&```) to apply **"dual pressure"** because both cues' **detail hierarchies** will be proliferated at once.

 **From your physical surroundings, pick two cues (i.e., objects).**